Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 ### Language description

 **Yoruba**
 - Yoruba is a tonal language spoken by over 20 million people in Nigeria and neighboring countries.
+It is a Niger-Congo language.
 It features three distinct tones—high, mid, and low—that can change the meaning of words.
 The language also has a rich phonological system, including vowel length distinctions and nasalization.
 - Total number of hours used in the fine-tuning: 5.13 hrs

 **Chichewa**